bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/filename.md

 Description
 -----------

 This non-standard property contains the path to the file that raised this error.
-If called from a debugger context, the Firefox Developer Tools for example, “debugger eval code” is returned.
+If called from a debugger context, the Firefox Developer Tools for example, "debugger eval code” is returned.

 Examples
 --------